|

 What will happen when my alarm goes off?

-burglar alarm, the central station dispatcher will call the premises first.
+it's a burglar alarm, the central station dispatcher will call the premises

-If someone answers at the premises, the dispatcher will request a password.
+first.
+If someone answers at the premises, the dispatcher will request a

-If a valid password is provided, the dispatcher will simply ask if
+password.
+If a valid password is provided, the dispatcher will simply ask

 provide a valid password, the dispatcher will then dispatch the police.
 In